Control chart rules are used to perform stability analysis

-- a process must be stable before you can perform process capability analysis to determine if it meets customer specifications.
+- a process must be stable before you can analyze process capability to determine if it meets customer specifications.

 - a process must be stable before beginning an improvement project.

-How does a control chart determine if a process is out of control?
+How does a control chart help determine if a process is out of control?

-- Zones represent the space between the limits.
+- Zones represent the spaces between the limits.

 - Control chart rules are then applied to data points as they move through those zones.